Parthian art: Sculptures

-Examples of Parthian Sculpture
+Examples of Parthian sculpture

 Reliefs

-There are essentially two different types of relief.
+There are essentially two types of relief.
 There are carvings of a hand with a back plate that are very closely related technically and formally with complete sculptures.
 In addition, there are also flat reliefs, in which the figures are only a few centimeters carved into the stone.
 These reliefs are continuing Assyrian and Persian, or pre-Hellenistic, traditions and are visually similar to paintings.
 Here, as in the painting, there are narrative representations.
 The figures are mostly frontally facing the viewer.
 Especially in southwest present-day Iran, in ancient Elymais, many rock reliefs were carved in open air sites in this style.
 Their execution is mostly rather coarse.

 One of the most famous reliefs is a scene with six men at Hung-i Nauruzi.
 In the middle of the figure, the main character is in frontal view in Parthian costume.
 To the right are three other men, though slightly smaller carved into the stone.
 On the left is a rider on a horse.
 The figure is shown in profile.
 Behind the rider is followed by another man, again in profile.
 The stylistic difference between the Hellenistic style portrayed in more riders and reproduced in the Parthian style in other characters led to the assumption that the four men were later carved into the rock on the right side.
 The rider probably represents a king, and has been identified as Mithridates I, who conquered Elymais in 140/139 BC when Parthian art was still largely Hellenistic.
 Accordingly, the relief is celebrating his victory.
 This interpretation has however been rejected and for the theory the rider is a local ruler of the Elymais.
 Other reliefs often show groups of men, single men, and also the figure of Heracles.
 Generally older reliefs are Hellenistic while newer are more Iranian-Parthian by fashion.